amicojeko/open_bike_light/README.md

 # Open Bike Light Project

-The intent of this project is to create a modern, simple and fully customisable bycicle light.
+The intent of this project is to create a modern, simple and fully customisable bicycle light.

 There are many bike lights on the market, but I struggled to find one with all the charateristics I needed.
 Specifically, I wanted the freedom to 3D-print my own enclosure, I wanted it to be cheap, low-power, and I wanted to design my own light patterns and choose the LEDs to use.
 So I started this project